 The answer is…when you have enough money to meet your financial life needs for as long as you live.
 Now, let’s determine how long you’ll live, what your expenses are today, what they’ll be tomorrow, and then let’s look at your ability to fund your lifestyle.

 There’s a lot of audacity to taking on this challenge.
-The thought of trying to figure out whether or not you can leave your full-time profession and live your dream life in retirement stops many from actually doing what is necessary in the present, and that’s planning.
-Financial Planning lays the foundation for your ability to have “choice” in retirement.
-Choice in how you live, where you live and flexibilities surrounding both how and where.
+The farther away from retirement you are, the more difficult to determine the amount you’ll need, yet it can be done.
+The closer you get to retirement, well, more specifics are known and yet the task can still be daunting.
+Why?
+Well, the thought of trying to figure out whether or not you can leave your full-time profession and live your dream life in retirement stops many from actually doing what is necessary in the present.
+And that’s planning.
+That’s why we call it “having the courage to plan.”

-It truly is a bit of courage that brings our clients to the table to work on a financial plan for a financially sustainable, as well as, healthful lifestyle.
-We’re here with some straight-forward thinking that will get you on the right path for knowing “when” you can retire.
+And, it truly is a bit of courage that brings our clients to the table to work on a financial plan for a financially sustainable, as well as, healthful lifestyle.
+But, we are here with some straight-forward thinking that will get you on the right path for you and your family.

 You see, we’ve found that it’s a lot about “what” retirement means to you in order to figure out “when” you can retire.

 7 Tips in planning for your retirement